The Case of Uganda

 Trauma, Crisis and International Development – The Case of Uganda

-We are excited to announce a new and specialized course that will give students a unique opportunity to learn about Uganda and the ongoing stresses it faces.
-Join the course to learn about the specific practices of international development and on-the-ground social entrepreneurship and to gain invaluable field experience with a focus on NGOs and non-profit organizations.
+Our new course, Trauma, Crisis, and International Development – the Case of Uganda, had a successful launch in January of 2018.
+This specialized course gives students the unique opportunity to learn about Uganda and the ongoing stresses it faces.
+Students see firsthand the practices of international development and on-the-ground social entrepreneurship, gaining invaluable field experience with a focus on NGOs and non-profit organizations.

-The course will focus on women's empowerment, refugees and IDP and environmental issues and their effects on local communities.
-A local academician will provide a theoretical overview of each one of these topics, followed by intervention method workshops taught by local professional experts, after which the students will participate in a local project in the field.
-The course will encourage mutual learning and reflections between the students and local practitioners and communities.
+Local academicians provided a theoretical overview of each one of these topics, followed by intervention method workshops taught by local professional experts.
+The students also participated in a local project in the field.
+The course encourages mutual learning and reflections between the students and local practitioners and communities.

-This course is available from the first semester of 2018.
-To find out more, and to apply to the International Program in Crisis and Trauma Studies at Tel Aviv, please email Nilly Palmor at firstname.lastname@example.org.
+To find out more, and to apply to the International Program in Crisis and Trauma Studies at Tel Aviv, please email Nilli Palmor at firstname.lastname@example.org.

 *Please note, expenses are in addition to and not included in the program tuition fees.